Classification of radar targets using machine learning and deep learning

 Creating datasets

-First of all we need to prepare the data for training the network.
-We need to perform and construct a continuous wavelet transform for the signals to get its time-frequency characteristics.
-Wavelets are "compressed" to localise short-term bursts with high temporal accuracy, and "stretched" to capture smooth changes in the signal structure.
+First of all, it is necessary to prepare data for network training.
+It is necessary to perform and construct a continuous wavelet transform for the signals in order to obtain its time-frequency characteristics.
+The wavelets are "compressed" to localize short-term bursts with high temporal accuracy, and "stretched" to capture smooth changes in the signal structure.

-for each radar signal, converts the result into a format compatible with computer vision models, and saves the spectrograms as images.
+Auxiliary function save_wavelet_images obtains a continuous wavelet transform (CWT) For each radar signal, it converts the result into a format compatible with computer vision models and saves the spectrograms as images.

 # Функция для нормализации значений